-Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits, is reviewed annually by the People, Culture and Remuneration Committee based on individual and business unit performance, the overall performance of the Group and comparable market remunerations.
+Fixed remuneration, consisting of base salary, superannuation and non-monetary benefits, are reviewed annually by the People, Culture, Nomination and Remuneration Committee based on individual and business unit performance, the overall performance of the group and comparable market remunerations.

-Executives may receive their fixed remuneration in the form of cash or other fringe benefits (for example motor vehicle benefits) where it does not create any additional costs to the consolidated entity and provides additional value to the Executive.
+Executives may receive their fixed remuneration in the form of cash or other fringe benefits (for example motor vehicle benefits) where it does not create any additional costs to the group and provides additional value to the executive.

-The Company's short-term incentives ('STI') plan is designed to align the targets of the business units with the performance hurdles of executives.
-STI payments are granted to Executives based on specific targets and key performance indicators ('KPI's') being achieved.
-Details of STIs paid to executives during the year can be found under the heading 'Amounts of remuneration" below.
+The short-term incentives ('STI') program is designed to align the targets of the business units with the performance hurdles of executives.
+STI payments are granted to executives based on specific annual targets and key performance indicators ('KPI's') being achieved.
+Details of STIs paid to executives during the year can be found under the heading "Amounts of remuneration" below.

-The Company's long-term incentive ('LTI') plan includes share-based payments.
+The long-term incentives ('LTI') include long service leave and share-based payments.
 Further details in relation to Atomo's Employee Share Option Plan ('ESOP') can be found under the heading "Share-based compensation" below.

-Details of Remuneration
+Details of remuneration